ali-aljufairi/BIBF-AI/common_md/Architecting-on-AWS.md

 - **Relational Databases:** Relational databases store data in tables with rows and columns.
 They are suitable for structured data with fixed schemas, such as financial transactions, customer records, and inventory management.

 - **Non-Relational Databases:** Non-relational databases store data in collections of key-value pairs, documents, graphs, or other structures.
 They are suitable for unstructured data with dynamic schemas, such as social media posts, mobile app data, and IoT device data.

+### What should you cache?

+- **Frequently Accessed Data:** Caching frequently accessed data can improve application performance and reduce latency.

+- **Expensive Data:** Caching expensive data can reduce the cost of accessing data, especially if the data is stored in a different region or availability zone.

+- **Data with Low Update Frequency:** Caching data with low update frequency can reduce the number of requests to the database, improving performance and reducing costs.

+### Common caching strategies

+Caching strategies include:

+- **Write-Through:** Write-through caching writes data to the cache and the database at the same time.
+It is simple to implement, but can result in stale data.

+- **Write-Around:** Write-around caching writes data directly to the database, bypassing the cache.
+It is useful for data that is not frequently accessed.

+- **Lazy Loading:** Lazy loading caches data only when it is requested.
+It is useful for data that is not frequently accessed.